till90/irrigation_detection/README.md

 # Irrigation Detection
-This repository is part a my master-thesis.
-It contains scripts for downloading, preprocessing, classification and visualisation for irrigation detection.
+This repository is part of a master-thesis.
+It contains scripts for downloading, preprocessing, classification and visualisation for irrigation detection purpose.
 Most functions used inside jupyter notebooks are stored in irrigation_detection.py .
 This repository is under construction and functions may not be appropiate declared.

 ## Notebooks
 ### 01_SSM_1km_V1 [Source](https://land.copernicus.eu/global/products/ssm)